Multiplicative structure of shifted multiplicative subgroups and its applications to Diophantine tuples: Background

 \subsection{Stepanov's method}

-The goal of this subsection is to provide some basic properties of the hyper-derivatives of polynomials over finite fields, which allow us to use Stepanov's method to prove the theorems in \cref{sec: Stepanov}.

-We first describe the essence idea of Stepanov's method \cite{S69}.
+We first describe Stepanov's method \cite{S69}.
 If we can construct a low degree \emph{non-zero} auxiliary polynomial that vanishes on each element of a set $A$ with high multiplicity, then we can give an upper bound on $|A|$ based on the degree of the polynomial.
+It turns out that the most challenging part of our proofs is to show that the auxiliary polynomial constructed is \emph{not identically zero}.

 To check that each root has a high multiplicity, standard derivatives might not work since we are working in a field with characteristic $p$.
 To resolve this issue, we need the following notation of derivatives, known as the \emph{Hasse derivatives} or \emph {hyper-derivatives}; see \cite[Section 6.4]{LN97}.

 \begin{definition} Let $c_0,c_1, \ldots c_d \in \F_q$.
 If $n$ is a non-negative integer, then the \textit{$n$-th hyper-derivative} of $f(x)=\sum_{j=0}^d c_j x^j$ is

 where we follow the standard convention that $\binom{j}{n}=0$ for $j<n$, so that the $n$-th hyper-derivative is a polynomial. \end{definition}